Nitrokey/opcard-rs/README.md

 ## ⚠️ Security Warning

-This card is **alpha** software and should currently not be used outside of testing.
+This is **alpha** software and should currently not be used outside of testing.
 Updates may lead to data loss and the security of the keys and PINs is not guaranteed.

 ## Features

-`opcard` currently supports the basic OpenPGP functionality (key generation, key import, signing, decrypting, card administration) for Curve25519 and NIST P-256.
+`opcard` currently supports the basic OpenPGP Card functionality (key generation, key import, signing, decrypting, card administration) for Curve25519 and NIST P-256.
 See the [issues for the v1.0.0 milestone][v1.0.0 milestone] for all missing features for a first stable release.

 [v1.0.0 milestone]: https://github.com/Nitrokey/opcard-rs/milestone/2

 ## Installation

-Currently only available for the Nitrokey 3 A mini.
+Currently only available for the Nitrokey 3A Mini.

-Download the latest compiled [release](https://github.com/Nitrokey/opcard-rs/releases) zip file.
+Download the latest compiled [release](https://github.com/Nitrokey/opcard-rs/releases) ZIP file.
-Plug your Nitrokey 3AM and use [nitropy](https://docs.nitrokey.com/software/nitropy/) to install it with `nitropy nk3 update <path/to/release/zip/file>`
+Plug your Nitrokey 3A Mini and use [nitropy](https://docs.nitrokey.com/software/nitropy/) to install it with `nitropy nk3 update <path/to/release/zip/file>`

 ## License